 The School District was established in 1956 and is located just east of the City of Columbus about one-half mile from the Franklin County border.
 The School District serves an area of approximately 36 square miles.
 It is located in Licking and Franklin Counties and covers parts of the City of Pataskala, Jersey Township, St. Albans Township and Etna Township in Licking County and parts of Jefferson Township, the City of Reynoldsburg, City of New Albany and the City of Columbus in Franklin County.
-It is staffed by 154 classified employees, 273 certificated teaching personnel, 26 administrative employees, and ten exempt employees who provide services to 4,780 students and other community members.
-The School District currently operates five instructional buildings, one administrative building, and a bus garage.
+It is staffed by 146 classified employees and 262 certificated teaching personnel who provide services to 4,722 students and other community members.
+The School District currently operates six instructional buildings, one administrative building, and a bus garage.